ekazaev/route-composer/README.md

 ### Configuring Step

 Everything that the router does is configured using a `RoutingStep` instance.
 There is no need to create your own implementation of this protocol.
-Use `StepAssembly` provided by a library to configure any step that the router should execute during the routing.
+Use `StepAssembly` provided by the library to configure any step that the router should execute during the routing.

 *Example: A `ProductViewController` configuration that explains to the router that it should be boxed in UINavigationController which should be presented modally from any currently visible view controller.*